Generic selectors

 Introduction

-The title “Does ‘Immanuel’ Mean Jesus? – Matthew 1:23” raises a fundamental question about the identity of Christ.
-Many interpret this name as an affirmation that Jesus is God Himself, while others see a different meaning within the biblical context.
-But what does “God with us” really mean?
-Does the name “Immanuel” describe the nature of Jesus, or does it refer to a specific event?
+The title “Does the Meaning of Emmanuel Refer to Jesus? – Matthew 1:23” raises a fundamental question about the identity of Christ.
+Many interpret this name as a confirmation that Jesus is God Himself, while others see a different meaning within the biblical context.
+But what does “God with us” truly mean?
+Does the name “Immanuel” describe Jesus’ nature, or does it refer to a specific event?
 As we explore the Scriptures, we will examine the true purpose of this name and how it fits into the story of salvation.

 The Birth of Jesus

-Part of the first chapter of the Gospel of Matthew tells the story of the birth of Jesus.
-In this chapter, the evangelist mentions that an angel announced to Joseph the conception of Jesus and clarified that Mary, his bride, did not commit adultery, but conceived by the Holy Spirit of God.
-In the biblical account, we find a quote from Matthew that this event occurred in fulfillment of the prophecy announced by the prophet Isaiah:
+Part of the first chapter of the Gospel of Matthew recounts the story of Jesus’ birth.
+In this chapter, the evangelist mentions that an angel appeared to Joseph, announcing the conception of Jesus and clarifying that Mary, his betrothed, had not committed adultery but had conceived by the Holy Spirit of God.
+In the biblical account, Matthew quotes a prophecy from the prophet Isaiah, showing that this event fulfilled what had been foretold:

 Matthew 1:22-23 – “All this took place to fulfill what the Lord had said through the prophet: ‘Behold, a virgin will conceive and give birth to a son, and they will call him Immanuel,’ which means, ‘God is with us.’

 Does the meaning of “Emmanuel” refer to Jesus?
-What many people don’t know is that this is not the only way to interpret this text.
+What many people don’t realize is that this is not the only way to interpret this text.
 There is another way to understand this name given to Jesus.
-First, let’s start by reading the verse that precedes the text presented:
+First, let’s begin by reading the verse that precedes the passage we presented:

-Matthew 1:21 – “And she will give birth to a son, and you shall call his name JESUS, for he will save his people from their sins.
+Matthew 1:21 – “She will give birth to a son, and you are to give Him the name JESUS, because He will save His people from their sins

-The Messiah should be called “Jesus“.
-Notice that the angel gives a justification for why he had to receive such a name.
-His explanation is that “he will save his people from their sins“.
-But what is his relationship to save?”.
-The people of their sins” with the name of “Jesus“?
+The Messiah is to be called “Jesus“.
+Notice that the angel provides a reason for why He must receive this name.
+The explanation given is that “He will save His people from their sins“.
+But what is the connection between “saving His people from their sins” and the name “Jesus“?
 This is because names in the Bible have meanings.

 The Meaning of the Name in Hebrew

-The name Jesus in Hebrew is “Yeshua“, and this name is composed of two words YE-SHUA.
-The first of them, “YE“, is a reference to the name of God, YHWH, while the second, “SHUA“, is a derivation of the word “save“.
-Therefore, the name “Yeshua” has the meaning “YHWH saves“.
+The name Jesus in Hebrew is “Yeshua“, and this name is composed of two parts: YE-SHUA.
+The first part, “YE“, refers to the name of God, YHWH, while the second part, “SHUA“, is derived from the word “save“.
+Therefore, the name “Yeshua” means “YHWH saves“.
 It was through Jesus’ sacrifice that God would accomplish the salvation of His people (John 3:16), and in this way, Jesus would also become our Savior.
-It was for this reason that the angel said that the child should be named Jesus.
+This is why the angel said that the child should be named Jesus.

 Analyzing the Meaning of Other Names

 Names in the Bible have meanings.
-This is not the case exclusively with the names of Jesus or Immanuel.
-Several other names with meanings also appear in the Bible, and to correctly understand the application of the meaning of Immanuel to Jesus, we need to analyze other examples.
-But could we apply the meaning of names to the people who receive the name?
-Let’s analyze some cases:
+This is not exclusive to the names of Jesus or Immanuel.
+Many other names with meanings also appear in the Bible.
+To correctly understand the application of the meaning of Immanuel to Jesus, we need to analyze other examples.
+But can we apply the meaning of names directly to the people who receive them?
+Let’s analyze a few cases:

 • Jehu – Jehu was one of the kings of Israel (2 Kings 10).
 His name means “Yahweh, he is“.
 Can we say that Jehu was Yahweh himself, the eternal God?